 4) Japanese food is not spicy

-The flavors of Japanese food are mild and straightforward.
+The flavors of Japanese food tend to be mild and straightforward.
 Japanese cuisine values the taste of authentic ingredients instead of flavoring them with strong spices.
 This is why many people in Japan cannot handle very spicy food.
 And why you there’s a world of a difference between sushi you’ll have in Japan and say in the US (see Japanese Sushi vs American Sushi).

 When sushi was first invented, it was a preservation method so that the fish and rice wouldn’t spoil.

 The first sushi was a combination of fermented rice and fish.
 These days, people enjoy sushi as a fresh eating experience.
 However, you’ll still notice that the rice is always vinegared.